Grandma’s Pecan Rum Bars

 - Sprinkle 3 cups pecans over a greased 15x10x1-in. baking pan.

 - Preheat oven to 350°.
 Cream butter and brown sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Beat in vanilla.
 Gradually add flour to creamed mixture, beating well.

 - Spread batter into prepared pan.
 Combine candied fruit and remaining pecans.
 Spread fruit and pecans evenly over creamed mixture; press gently to help mixtures adhere.
 Bake until a toothpick inserted in center comes out clean, about 1 hour.
 Sprinkle rum over the top; cool completely in pan on a wire rack.
 Cut into bars.
 Store in an airtight container.

 Nutrition Facts1 bar: 401 calories, 22g fat (6g saturated fat), 51mg cholesterol, 123mg sodium, 49g carbohydrate (40g sugars, 2g fiber), 4g protein.

 Dec 9, 2018